ruma/ruma/README.md

 `ruma-signatures` is an exception: It uses cryptographic libraries that often use relatively new features and that we don't want to use outdated versions of.
-It is guarateed to work with whatever is the latest stable version though.
+It is guaranteed to work with whatever is the latest stable version though.

 ## License